ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Acknowledgements
 We thank Ian Taylor, André Punt, and Richard Methot, AND INSERT ALL FISH 600 PARTICIPANTS NOT LISTED AS AUTHORS for helpful discussions during the development of ss3sim.
-KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148.
 SCA was supported by Fulbright Canada, NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd.\ Graduate Fellowship in Marine Sciences.
-CCS was partially supported for this work by Washington Sea Grant.
+KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148 and CCM was partially supported by a Washington Sea Grant.

 # Tables